karmada-io/website/docs/userguide/scheduling/propagate-dependencies.md

 ### Enable PropagateDeps feature

-`PropagateDeps` feature gate has evolved to the Beta sine Karmada v1.4 and is enabled by default.
-If you use the Karmada 1.3 or earlier, you need to enable this feature gate.
+`PropagateDeps` feature gate has evolved to Beta since Karmada v1.4 and is enabled by default.
+If you use Karmada 1.3 or earlier, you need to enable this feature gate.

 ```bash
 kubectl edit deployment karmada-controller-manager -n karmada-system